Jeff-Winchell/Gerrymander/README.md

 Other versions or flavors of SQL with geospatial abilities (e.g. PostgreSQL, Oracle, MySQL, etc) should only need minimal to modest modifications.

-Requires at least 20 GB of space for the census data.
+Requires at least 5 GB of space for the census data (60 GB if you use census tracts, block groups and blocks).

 Make_Main_Env.bat creates the conda environment needed to run this project's code Load_CensusDB.py downloads needed census data and stores it in the SQL db.